openshift/enhancements/enhancements/cloud-integration/azure/azure-workload-identity.md

 ### Open Questions [optional]

 - From where should CCO source the mutating admission webhook for deployment?
+In order to generate our own build of the image backing the webhook we would have to fork [Azure/azure-workload-identity](https://github.com/Azure/azure-workload-identity)([dockerfile](https://github.com/Azure/azure-workload-identity/blob/main/docker/webhook.Dockerfile)).

 ### Test Plan